What is astroturfing?

 The Guardian defines astroturfing as “the attempt to create an impression of widespread grassroots support for a policy, individual, or product, where little such support exists.”

-The ‘grassroots’ part is where the name comes from; that bright green fake grass.
-You might remember it from the school sports field.
+The ‘grassroots’ part is where the name comes from.
+That bright green fake grass, which you may remember from the school sports field.

 Social media is a prime environment for astroturfing campaigns.
 User attention spans are low, knee-jerk reactions are prevalent, and ‘likes’ are an addictive form of currency.

 Illusion becomes reality when fake engagement intersects with genuine social media users.
 They are more likely to engage with seemingly popular posts because of social proof – a psychological effect in which people like or support things that already seem popular with others.